OfficeDev/teams-toolkit/templates/msgext/js/default/README.md

 Start debugging the project by hitting the `F5` key in Visual Studio Code.
 Alternatively use the `Run and Debug Activity Panel` in Visual Studio Code and click the `Start Debugging` green arrow button.

+## Edit the manifest

+You can find the Teams manifest in `.fx/manifest.source.json`.
+It contains template arguments with `{...}` statements which will be replaced at build time.
+You may add any extra properties or permissions you require to this file.
+See the [schema reference](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema) for more.

 ## Deploy to Azure

 Deploy your project to Azure by following these steps: